 What will the world look like when quantum computing takes hold?
 That’s not something our incremental-thinking mindes can envision.

-The traditional programs and frameworks we’ve created through the years are not designed to support individuals and organizations in transitioning from an incremental to an exponential mindset.
+The traditional programs and innovation frameworks we’ve created through the years are not designed to support individuals and organizations in transitioning from an incremental to an exponential mindset.
 That’s not to say incremental thinking is completely useless, but people and firms that can only access an incremental mindset will not thrive in an era of exponential change.

 Mental models, including frameworks, help us understand the world—and in our case, to understand just how quickly the world is changing.
 For large and complex organizations especially, frameworks are powerful tools to get ahead and stay ahead.
 The Exponential Enterprise Framework is a method of predicting what may be required in an exponential future and brainstorming what shifts will be necessary to engage constructively with that future.